By: Marilyn L. Davis

 Therefore, try processing from the opposite perspective.
 Nothing in our make-up is purely black and white; for most of us, there are shades of gray.

-If we simply apply those same qualities within towards changing our lives, making goals, and staying in recovery, we can see that the same qualities have positive value.
+If we simply apply those same qualities within us towards changing our lives, making goals, and staying in recovery, we can see that the same attributes have a positive value.

 My Mandela Approach